Man killed by deputy recalled as storyteller, jokester

 “We’re waiting for the bodycam footage because we really just don’t know what happened,” said Brown’s cousin Hampton.
 “But if this is a case where he was killed, running away, unarmed, then we absolutely are going to pursue justice in whatever capacity that can be.”

 Kunzelman reported from College Park, Maryland.
+Associated Press writer Jonathan Drew in Durham, North Carolina, contributed to this report.

 Sign up for Daily Newsletters